shipping nightly and bldenv is a recipe for flag days

 onbld package.
 We can leave them in the tools proto area for compatibility with existing CI/CD tools and scripts that expect to find them there after doing

-Updated by Alexander Pyhalov 2 months ago
+Updated by Alexander Pyhalov about 2 years ago

 I've checked, in OI we use nightly and buildenv to build